Community header template

 Arun District Council based in Littlehampton.
 Circa 160,000 people live in Arun, and the major towns are Arundel, Littlehampton and Bognor Regis.
 Arun’s annual budget is £26m, and it provides services which include waste collection, planning and street cleaning and it is responsible for any emergencies in the district (e.g. if a flood occurred).
 Visit Arun District Council website.

 Arundel Town Council based in Maltravers Street.
 The population of Arundel is circa 3,500.
 The annual budget is circa £264,000, of which approximately two-thirds comes from the ‘precept’, Arundel’s share of the council taxes collected from residents, by Arun District Council.
-Arundel does not get any of part of the business rates.
+Arundel does not get any, or part of, the business rates.
 The remainder of the budget is earned, largely from hiring the Town Hall out for weddings and other functions.
 Visit Arundel Town Council website.

 ‘General Power of Competence’